captainzero93/AHK-cs2-Null-Movement-Snap-Tap-SOCD/README.md

+# This type of automated movement is now banned on FACEIT and Valve official servers and serves only as an archive.

 # Null Movement, "Snap Tap" SOCD Script (CS2) (AHK2) (EXE)

 Edit: A self contained compiled portable .exe is now in the release section!
 Now AHK2 doesnt need to be installed.